-Our results in Tables 4, 5, 6, and 7 contain the name of the sorter and the average number of cycles per iteration, over the total of all measurements, for all machines.
+Table 4 shows our results as a ranking of the algorithms by geometric mean, individually and across all machines, of the slowdown relative to the best on the particular machine.
+Table 5 summarizes the fastest sorting network over the fastest insertion sort implementation.
+Further results are shown in the appendix Tables 11, 12, 13, and 14; there we show the name of the sorter and the average number of cycles per iteration, over the total of all measurements, for all machines.
 The algorithm that performed best in a column is marked in bold font, and for each column the slowdown relative to the best in that column was calculated.
 For each row the geometric mean "GeoM" is shown over these relative slowdown values and the mean is used to rank the algorithms.
-Table 8 shows our ranking of the algorithms across all machines by geometric mean of the slowdown relative to the best on the machine, and Table 9 summarizes the fastest sorting network over the fastest insertion sort implementation.

-The tables show that the implementations with conditional branches (4Cm, 4CmS, 2CPm, 2CPp) and those without (ISwp, Tie, JXhg) are clearly separated by rank on all machines, the former occupy the lower share of the ranks, while the latter all the higher ranks.
+The tables show that the implementations without conditional branches (4Cm, 4CmS, 2CPm, 2CPp) and those with (ISwp, Tie, JXhg) are clearly separated by rank in the overall result, the former occupy the lower share of the ranks, while the latter all the higher ranks.
 To improve readability, the variants TCOp and 6Cm are omitted.
+Variant 6Cm was similar to the other variants without conditional branches, and TCOp was close to the results of JXhg.
+We omitted them because they are probably executed very similarly by the processors.